pusher/docs/docs/beams/reference/webhooks.md

 # Webhook Reference

-Webhooks will are sent as `POST` requests with a JSON body.
+Webhooks are sent as `POST` requests with a JSON body.
 The request body contains a generic wrapper around the following event-specific payloads:

 ## `v1.PublishToUsersAttempt`